DeXP/onemangaday/tutorials/_posts/2015-03-18-pmx-custom-scene.md

 markdown: True
 ---

-Imports from PMD has already been considered in [lesson about additional hairs](pmd-custom-hair.html).
-The purpose of this lesson is to emphasize thatyou can import not only hairstyles, handbags, wings.
+Imports from PMD has already been considered in [the lesson about additional hairs](pmd-custom-hair.html).
+The purpose of this lesson is to emphasize that you can import not only hairstyles, handbags, wings.
 You can import anything.
 The import of full 3D-scenes, 3D-environment is especially useful.
 For example, it could be a park, the interior of a particular building, or part of the city with houses.
 Here is an example of the imported stage Comipo:

 <img src="{{ page.picdir }}BlueStage-Comipo.png" alt="Comipo: Imported stage" class="imgshad" />